 Don't put Capital Letters in File Names

-Domain names are not case sensitive so all hosting servers will automatically change the capital letters in domain names to lower case however, not on file names.
+This does not affect Domain names, as they are not case sensitive, so all hosting servers will automatically change the capital letters in domain names to lower case.

 What Can't I Open my Web Page?

-When file names are spelled out with capital letters for websites hosted on Apache servers they produce 404 errors.
+However, when file names are spelled out with capital letters for websites hosted on Apache servers they produce 404 (page not found) errors.
 Duplicate content penalties will result because search engines, and particularly Google, will think there are two different pages with the same content.
-Bad URL formatting results in reduced keyword ranking for all affected pages because you loose credit for the links that don't match your own formatting.
+Bad URL formatting results in reduced keyword ranking for all affected pages.

-If your site is hosted on an Apache server and you have ever sent a URL similar to the one above to someone and they couldn't open the page, having capitals in the file name may be reason why they couldn't open the page.
+If your site is hosted on an Apache server and you have ever sent a URL similar to the one above to someone and they couldn't open the page, having capitals in the file name may be reason.

-You can 301 redirect those affected URLs or rewrite them via htaccess so they automatically change capital letters to lower case but any redirect will cause a delay of weeks or months for the search engines to sort out and thus further delay keyword ranking.
+You can 301 redirect those affected URLs or rewrite them via htaccess so they automatically change capital letters to lower case but any redirect can cause a delay of weeks or months for the search engines to sort out and thus further delay keyword ranking.
+Too many redirects in your htaccess file can also slow down your whole website.
+Redirects can also cause a small reduction in PR (Page Rank) but then you have to weigh the possibility of duplicate content causing a drop in ranking too.

-So it's better to never use capitals in file names, even if you are on a Microsoft IIS server, because if you ever move your site to an Apache server you'll have to rewrite all the URLs.
+So it's better to never use capitals in file names, even if you are on a Microsoft IIS server, because if you ever move your site to an Apache server you'll have to rewrite all the file names or lose ranking and traffic.

 Why Don't my Images Open on my Web Page